-- The card offers a TSA PreCheck or Global Entry fee credit, though again, I have several cards that offer this
+- The card offers a TSA PreCheck or Global Entry fee credit, which is useful for security and immigration

 Marriott Bonvoy Brilliant Vs. Boundless Card

-- The Brilliant Card offers a Priority Pass membership, Global Entry/TSA PreCheck credit, and a $300 Marriott credit
+- The Brilliant Card offers a Priority Pass Select membership, Global Entry/TSA PreCheck credit, and an up to $300 annual restaurant credit

 - The Boundless Card is issued by Chase, while the Brilliant Card is issued by Amex, in case that impacts your approval odds

 The Marriott Bonvoy Brilliant Card is Marriott’s most premium credit card.
-The card has a $450 annual fee, but offers perks like a $300 annual Marriott credit and an annual free night certificate valid at a property costing up to 50K points, which more than justifies the annual fee.
+The card has a $650 annual fee, but offers perks like Platinum Elite status, an up to $300 annual restaurant credit, an annual free night certificate valid at a property costing up to 85K points, and much more.
 Add in all the money-saving offers available with Amex Offers, and you should easily come out ahead with this card.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Marriott Bonvoy Brilliant™ American Express® Card (Rates & Fees).
+These include: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees).